Using a font in a printed book is usually simpler than authors think.

 However, that's not what REALLY got me into fonts.
 When working on Atticus, and book formatting software, I had to work with a lawyer on font copyright, so as to ensure that the font Atticus used would be safe and compliant (instead of just putting in a font, and putting the onus on the user like some do).

-NEW!!!!: Also, just recently, Atticus has now added over 1600 fonts for authors to safely choose from.
+Also, Atticus recently added over 1,600 fonts for authors to safely choose from.
 Which is a lot more than other formatting softwares use.
 To do this, it required a lot of licensing and legal work to ensure compliance.
 So, if you format your books with Atticus, rest assured, your font choice is safe.

 Font vs Typeface: What is a Font Really?